barnazaka/aleo-simple-login/README.md

 ---

-If you'd like, drop your **GitHub repo link** and I can give you a live preview of how it’ll render too!
+If you'd like, drop your **GitHub repo link** and I can give you a live preview of how it’ll render, too!
 Want me to?
 ```